-I love making Pecan Snowballs to giveaway for the holidays, so today, these Toffee Noel Nut Balls are a kicked up version with the addition of English toffee!!
+I love making Snowball Cookies for friends and neighbors during the holidays, and these Toffee Noel Nut Balls are a kicked up version with English toffee!!

 Toffee Noel Nut Balls

 These holiday cookies are a twist on an old favorite Christmas cookie, my Pecan Snowballs.
 I love making these melt in your mouth, nut-filled cookies rolled in powdered sugar, but to make them even more irresistible, I added bits of toffee.

 That little addition totally pushed these babies over the top.
 I baked up a batch for a cookie exchange but seriously contemplated keeping them all to myself.
 My loyal readers will know that any nut-filled cookie that’s in my kitchen will get totally ignored by everyone except the cook.
 Though the hubby has a few non-food allergies, his “allergy” to nuts is totally contrived due to his personal preferences.

 He’ll often claim allergies to mushrooms, mint, pineapple…the list goes on and on.
 But I decided to share these with my real-life friends AND with all of you.
 They are divine!!